 The cost-optimal trajectory is computed based on the cost function defined by Eq.
 (3) in Section III.
 It is located to the North of the fuel-optimal trajectory.
 The travel time is 422 minutes and the fuel burn is 55,600 kg.
 Similar to that of the fuel-optimal route, the cost-optimal trajectory flies over three Canadian Centers for a total of 2,136 km and traveled through GANDER, SONDRESTROM, and SHANWICK oceanic FIRs; but it avoids crossing Shannon (EISN) FIR.
 The total fuel cost is \$50,600 and the over-flight charges are \$1,400.
 The cost-optimal trajectory incurs higher fuel consumption and aircraft emissions but incurs lower airspace charges en route and approximately the same total operational cost of \$52,000 when compared to the fuel-optimal trajectory.
+It has lower fuel cost and almost the same over-flight charges when compared to the flight track-based trajectory.
 Table 3 summarizes the performance of the three trajectories.